audrijamukherjee/Projects/Scene Classification-Deep Learning/README.txt

-Please see Report for explanation.
+Please see Report.pdf for explanation.

+Final performance details:
 The code for Part 1 currently runs for 120 epochs

 Final Part 1 accuracy after solving all 4 problems(120 epochs) = 0.5653 (lowest validation error=0.4346)